Danialgharaie/Kluster/README.md

 - Multiple structural comparison metrics (TM-score, RMSD)
 - Support for both TMAlign and USalign
 - Dimensionality reduction using UMAP, t-SNE, or PCA
+- DBSCAN clustering of reduced representations
-- 2D/3D visualization options
+- 2D/3D visualization with cluster coloring
 - Parallel processing support

 ## Method

-The tool uses pairwise structural comparisons to create a feature tensor, which is then reduced to 2D/3D for visualization:
+The tool uses pairwise structural comparisons to create a feature tensor, which is then reduced and clustered:

 1. Compute n×n×m feature tensor using TM-score and/or RMSD (n proteins, m metrics)
 2. Flatten to n×(n×m) matrix
 3. Apply dimensionality reduction (UMAP/t-SNE/PCA) to get n×2 or n×3 projection
-4. Save coordinates and generate visualization
+4. Cluster the projection using DBSCAN
+5. Generate visualization with cluster-based coloring

 UMAP is the default method as it generally creates more meaningful representations than PCA while being faster than t-SNE.